Private Water Supply Wells

 General Drinking Water Resources

-The following web resources for additional information are provided for your convenience.
+The following web resources are provided for your convenience and will provide you with additional information on private water supplies.

 - US Environmental Protection Agency's publication "Drinking Water From Household Wells."

-- Iowa Farm*A*Syst/Home*A*Syst, provides fact sheets and worksheets to help farmers and rural residents assess pollution risks and develop management plans geared toward their circumstances.
+- Iowa Farm*A*Syst/Home*A*Syst provides fact sheets and worksheets to help farmers and rural residents assess pollution risks and develop management plans geared toward their circumstances.
 For example, Farm*A*Syst helps farmers and ranchers identify pollution risks from nitrates, microbes, and toxic chemicals.
 Home*A*Syst reaches homeowners who face pollution risks from faulty septic systems, pesticide use, petroleum leaks, and hazardous waste disposal.
-Click here for their website

-- American Water Works Association, an international nonprofit scientific and educational society dedicated to the improvement of drinking water quality and supply.
-Click here for their website
+- The American Water Works Association is an international nonprofit scientific and educational society dedicated to the improvement of drinking water quality and supply.

-- Centers for Disease Control and Prevention has information on private drinking water wells and your health.
-Click here for their website
+- Web link for the Centers for Disease Control and Prevention. has information on private drinking water wells and your health.

-- Ground Water Foundation, a nonprofit organization dedicated to educating and motivating people to care for and about ground water.
-Click here for their website
+- The Ground Water Foundation is a nonprofit organization dedicated to educating and motivating people to care for and about ground water.

-- The Iowa Water Well Association is a statewide organization representing well contractors and the well industry in Iowa.
-Click here for their website
+- The Iowa Water Well Association is a statewide organization of water well professional in Iowa.

 - For more information contact -